Bitfinex Review

 Hidden Costs That Add Up

-Beyond the published fee schedule, I noticed several costs during my testing that are not immediately obvious:
+Beyond the published fee schedule, several costs are not immediately obvious:

 - Altcoin spreads: Less liquid altcoin pairs on Bitfinex carry wider spreads than you would see on Binance.
-I measured 0.2-0.5% wider spreads on mid-cap alts, which effectively increases your trading cost beyond the posted fee.
+Spreads on mid-cap alts run roughly 0.2-0.5% wider, effectively increasing trading cost beyond the posted fee.

 - Funding rates on derivatives: If you hold perpetual swap positions through multiple funding intervals, the rates can eat into profits during strongly trending markets.